How to prepare your application

 Different application forms are available, depending on the type of application you are submitting.
 For more information on the different types of application see the 'Application Types' page using the 'Related Links' below.

-Care should be taken to ensure that you have completed your forms correctly and that all the documentation relevant to the application is included in your submission as failure to do so will result in your application being made ‘invalid’.
+Care should be taken to ensure that you have completed the form correctly and that all the documentation relevant to the application is included in your submission as failure to do so will result in your application being made ‘invalid’.

 The ‘Validation and determination of planning applications’ document used by the Council is available from the 'Related Sites' section of this page.
 This includes the extent and detail of information required to validate your application.